 Mary Noel Naa Lamiley Riby-Williams is a teenage girl who loves laughing, and aspires to spread it wherever she goes.
 She is also a lover of all children, sports, Ben & Jerry's chocolate chip cookie dough ice cream and her best friends BooBoo and Naa.
 She is a proud Ghanaian who hopes to become a pediatrician and to bring back what she has learned to the motherland.
 Noel also loves to write poetry with the use of rhythm and the play of language.
 Noel recently wrote a book titled Naa Lamiley, and is ready to share her work with the world!

-Rachel Evelyn Sucher is a queer-identified Vermont writer, activist, performer, horsewoman, and intersectional feminist.
-Her poems have been shortlisted for the International Literary Award (Rita Dove Award in Poetry) and the Dan Veach Prize for Younger Poets, and longlisted for the Brett Elizabeth Jenkins Poetry Prize.
-Rachel is the founder and editor-in-chief of COUNTERCLOCK literary & art journal, an editor at Sooth Swarm Journal, and a social media manager at Half Mystic publishing house & literary journal.
-A mentee in the Adroit Journal Summer Mentorship Program and the Glass Kite Anthology Summer Writing Studio, Rachel has also attended the New England Young Writers' Conference at Bread Loaf and the Champlain College Young Writers' Conference.
-Her work has appeared or is forthcoming in Tinderbox, Luna Luna Magazine, Dream Pop Journal, Yes Poetry, Channillo, Rising Phoenix Review and Bitter Melon Magazine, as well as the anthology Destigmatized: Voices for Change from Madness Muse Press.
-When she isn’t wrestling writer’s block or the patriarchy, Rachel can be found snuggling puppies, making music, and overthinking in her nerdy poet's notebook.
+Rachel Evelyn Sucher is a queer Vermont writer, activist, performer, and intersectional feminist.
+Her poems have been shortlisted for the International Literary Awards: the Rita Dove Award in Poetry and the Dan Veach Prize for Younger Poets, and longlisted for the Nimrod Literary Awards: the Pablo Neruda Prize for Poetry, the Brett Elizabeth Jenkins Poetry Prize, and the L'Éphémère Review Inaugural Awards.
+Rachel is the founder and co-editor-in-chief of COUNTERCLOCK literary & art journal, and is headed to the Virginia Quarterly Review Writers' Conference this summer.
+A mentee in the Adroit Journal Summer Mentorship Program and the Glass Kite Anthology Summer Writing Studio, she has also attended the New England Young Writers' Conference at Bread Loaf.
+Her work has appeared or is forthcoming in Tinderbox, The Rumpus, Luna Luna Magazine, Dream Pop Journal, Yes Poetry, Rising Phoenix Review, and Bitter Melon Magazine, among others.
+When she isn’t wrestling writer’s block or the patriarchy, Rachel can be found snuggling puppies, overthinking, and collecting epigraphs in her nerdy poet's notebook.

 Avi Zimet is a student in his home state of Vermont, where he loves the landscape and people.
 He enjoys music, and playing it.
 His favorite food is pasta, and his favorite color is green.
 Avi likes being inside, and outside.